 I confess that most times we skip breakfast.
-After a while, it’s simply not appealing anymore: same coffee, same bread, same jellies.
-But here there was a splendid morning meal waiting for us every day: fresh bread, orange juice, homemade jam, marmalade, and cake, scrambled eggs and toast on request (and made fresh), and coffee that tasted like coffee.
-With soft music in the background and an always smiling staff, I assure you we never had a bad start of the day.
+After a while, it’s merely not appealing anymore: same coffee, same bread, same jellies.
+But here there was a beautiful morning meal waiting for us every day: fresh bread, orange juice, homemade jam, marmalade, and cake, scrambled eggs and toast on request (and made fresh), and coffee that tasted like coffee.
+With soft music in the background and always smiling staff, I assure you we never had a bad start of the day.
 Somehow we always ended up sitting at one of the tables covered with the original tiles that used to be in our room wall when it was a kitchen — I don’t think we did it on purpose, I believe we were always drawn to it.

 The guest house doesn’t have a 24-hour reception, but it comes with the perk of the owners living on the top floor.
 Although we never felt the need to call them in the middle of the night, it was reassuring to know that they were close by and available — their presence was always welcoming but never imposing.
-It combines the best of both worlds: renting an apartment (you have your own space and your own key to let yourself in the building after hours) and hotel service (complimentary breakfast, toiletries, and housekeeping).
+It combines the best of both worlds: renting an apartment (you have your space and your key to let yourself in the building after hours) and hotel service (complimentary breakfast, toiletries, and housekeeping).

 During our short stay in Porto we took full advantage of the perfect location at Rua Duque de Loulé: it was in walking distance of all the major historical sites we wanted to visit, close enough to the Fantasporto venue to drop by to freshen up before the films in the evening and far enough from any crowded tourist area.